WFlorida2/Console-Finances/README.md

 ## 3- Writing the pseudocode:

-Step: 1 : Declare values to finances Variable's array and assign to const (finances) Step 2 : Create a main Function to contain looping through each record of the finances array and assign values after each loop step calculations
+Step: 1 : Declare values to finances Variable's array and assign to const (finances)
+Step 2 : Create a main Function to contain looping through each record of the finances array and assign values after each loop step calculations
-Step 3: Verify that array holds at least 2 records to perform calculations.
+Step 3: Verify that array holds at least 2 records to perform calculations
-Step 4: Declare variables that will be used to display results in console Step 5: Initiate a ‘for’ loop that will set i=0 , then if i < the length of the array
+Step 4: Declare variables that will be used to display results in console
+Step 5: Initiate a ‘for’ loop that will set i=0 , then if i < the length of the array
               // then increment i values by one.
               // Then add the finance i record (that is the value of profit or loss) and then assign it to var (totalProfitLoss)
 Step 6: for each i (finance record in the array), do assign the values of that finance record minus
               // the values of the finance record before it and assign the values to a variable monthlyChange
-              // and add this new monthlyChange to the existing totalChange values Step 7: Check if monthlyChange is greater than the current values of the first record listed under ProfitLoss.
+              // and add this new monthlyChange to the existing totalChange values
+Step 7: Check if monthlyChange is greater than the current values of the first record listed under ProfitLoss.
 If it is, then assign month & year as well as ‘profiltLoss’ from the current monthlyChange values to the variable ‘greateastIncrease’
 Step 8: Check if monthlyChange is less than the current values of the first record listed under ProfitLoss.
 If it is, then assign month & year as well as ‘profiltLoss’ from the current monthlyChange values to the variable ‘greateastIncrease’
 Step 9: Log in the averageChange new values by dividing the ‘toalChange ‘values by the current number of the finances months array
 Step 10: assign the rounding up the number to the nearest 100th to a rounded variable